ffreemt/multilingual-dokugpt/README1.md

 ```

 ## TODO
-* Make it a true localgpt by replacing the remote querying with a local `llm`.
+* Make it a true localgpt by replacing remote querying with a local `llm`.

 ## License
 `multilingual-dokugpt` is released under the MIT License.
 See the LICENSE file for more details.